Knives Out Movie Review: This Daniel Craig-Chris Evans Starrer Makes For A Decent Watch

 Weak Background Score

-Chris Evans Is Under-ultilised
+Chris Evans Is Under-utilised

 The Verdict